Client & Prospect Data to Track

-Lastly, it’s vital for insurance agencies to document every contact they have with clients and prospects for E&O and compliance reasons.
-This means being able to quickly write up notes and attach documents after each contact.
+Lastly, insurance agencies need to document every contact they have with clients and prospects for E&O and compliance reasons.
+This means being able to write up notes and attach documents after each contact quickly.

 What else does your agency need to collect and keep up to date on your clients and prospects?
-This is where you need to ask yourself what kind of relationship you’d like to have with your clients.
+You need to ask yourself what kind of relationship you'd like to have with your clients.

-Do you ever wonder how your dentist remembers details about your life or something you were discussing 6 months ago at your last appointment?
-They write it down!
-They keep it in your record so that they can connect with you on a personal level the next time you’re in.
-And this is exactly what every insurance agency needs to be doing.
+They keep it in your record to connect with you on a personal level the next time you visit.
+And this is precisely what every insurance agency needs to be doing.

-Some might argue that this is an insincere way (or a "cheating" way) to connect with clients, but I would argue that it’s actually showing how much your business cares about its clients and prospects.
-You care enough to keep tabs on what your clients and prospects are doing in their personal lives; not to mention, especially in the insurance world, this can help you provide better service by knowing what’s going on in their lives.
+It shows that you care enough to keep up with what your clients and prospects are doing in their personal lives; not to mention, especially in the insurance world, this can help you provide the best coverage and services.